Gitii/react-native-tailwind/README.md

 - 🔀 **Dynamic className** — Conditional styles with hybrid compile-time optimization
 - 🎯 **State modifiers** — `active:`, `hover:`, `focus:`, and `disabled:` modifiers for interactive components
 - 📜 **Special style props** — Support for `contentContainerClassName`, `columnWrapperClassName`, and more
+- 🎛️ **Custom attributes** — Configure which props to transform with exact matching or glob patterns

 ## Demo